 The move away from Renewables Obligation support to Contracts for Difference (CfD) support for new renewable electricity generation projects in Great Britain (GB) created the need for a transition period between the two schemes.
 This Practice Note sets out the context for this transition period and how the transition period was dealt with.

 This Practice Note provides a consolidated summary of the key emissions controls that apply to fossil fuel powered electricity generation in the UK.
-It includes coverage of the Emissions Performance Standard, the closure of existing unabated coal generation, environmental permitting requirements under the Industrial Emissions Directive 2010/75/EU and Medium Combustion Plants Directive (EU) 2015/2193, and carbon pricing by virtue of the application of the EU Emissions Trading System (EU ETS), the Climate Change Levy’s carbon price support (CPS) mechanism (sometimes referred to as the carbon price floor (CPF)) and the European Commission’s proposed carbon border adjustment mechanism (CBAM).
-It also discusses Brexit; the proposed Carbon Emissions Tax and alternative UK ETS to replace the EU ETS and carbon price support.
+It includes coverage of the Emissions Performance Standard, the closure of existing unabated coal generation, environmental permitting requirements under the Industrial Emissions Directive 2010/75/EU and Environmental Permitting (England and Wales) Regulations 2016, and carbon pricing by virtue of the application of the EU Emissions Trading System (ETS), the UK Emissions Trading System, the Climate Change Levy’s carbon price support (CPS) mechanism (sometimes referred to as the carbon price floor (CPF)) and the European Commission’s proposed carbon border adjustment mechanism (CBAM).

 This Practice Note provides a snapshot on the Energy Act 2016 (EnA 2016), which includes the background to EnA 2016, a summary of its key provisions, and tracks the status of its implementation.
 It was produced in partnership with Matthew Collinson.